| Installing

 slots on your motherboard.
 If you fail to match them correctly,

 your system will probably not function properly.
+For

 example, if you want to install 64MB of EDO RAM that comes